 How Do I Remove Body Hair Now?

 Nearly after 3 years, I have started doing permanent hair removal again.
-I am currently testing out a few products and will let my readers and friends know about it shortly.
-If I am happy about it and the results, I will share with you soon.
+But this time, not at a clinic.
+I have taken matters in my own hands so I know I am entirely responsible.
+I am currently testing out a few products and will let my readers and friends know only if I am happy about it and the results.

 If this has happened to you, I’d love to hear from you, just know that you are not alone.
 And if it hasn’t happened to you, please share my story with others so we create awareness about this.